Updated July 12, 2021

 In fact, activities as simple as brisk walking can improve your joint function and relieve minor pain.
 Learn more about the connection between exercise and joint health.

-First, What Is a Joint?
+What is a Joint?

 Exercise and Joint Health

-Balance and flexibility
+Balance and Flexibility